 - 1/4 cup extra-virgin olive oil

-- 3 medium carrots, chopped
+- 3 medium carrots, roughly chopped

-- 2 celery stalks (with leaves), chopped
+- 2 stalks celery with leaves, roughly chopped

-- 1/2 medium zucchini, chopped
+- 1/2 medium zucchini, roughly chopped

-- 1/3 cup tubetti or other small pasta, such as orzo, or broken spaghetti
+- 1/3 cup tubetti or other small pasta such as orzo, or broken spaghetti

-- 3 tablespoon minced fresh marjoram
+- 3 tablespoons minced fresh marjoram

 - Kosher salt and freshly ground black pepper

 Heat the oil in a large pot over medium-high heat.
 Add the pancetta and cook, stirring, until slightly crisp and the fat has rendered, about 1 minute.
-Lower the heat to medium, add the onion, carrots, celery, and garlic and cook, covered, stirring occasionally, until the vegetables are somewhat soft, about 15 minutes.
-Add the zucchini and cook, covered, stirring occasionally, for 3 minutes.
-Add the cabbage and cook, uncovered, stirring, until wilted, about 3 minutes more.
+Reduce the heat to medium and add the garlic, carrots, celery and onions.
+Cover and cook, stirring occasionally, until the vegetables soften, about 12 minutes.
+Add the zucchini, cover and cook, stirring occasionally, about 3 minutes.
+Add the cabbage and cook, stirring, until wilted, about 3 minutes more.
 Stir in the tomatoes and broth and bring to a boil.
 Stir in the pasta; lower the heat to a simmer and cook until the pasta is tender, about 8 minutes.

 Mash half the beans in a small bowl with a fork.
 Add the mashed and whole beans to the soup and cook, stirring, about 3 minutes.
 Remove the soup from the heat and stir in the herbs and cheese.
-Season with salt and pepper to taste.
-Divide among warm soup bowls and sprinkle with Parmesan.
-Serve immediately with more cheese for passing at the table.
+Season with salt and pepper.
+Divide among warm soup bowls and sprinkle with the Parmesan.
+Serve immediately with more cheese at the table.

 - Copyright 2001 Television Food Network, G.P.
 All rights reserved.